MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/getsearchablemailboxes-operation.md

 The **GetSearchableMailboxes** operation gets information about searchable mailboxes.
 The following arguments can be passed in the request:

-- [SearchFilter](searchfilter.md) —Accepts a single email alias as an argument.
+- [SearchFilter](searchfilter.md) - Accepts a single email alias as an argument.

-- [ExpandGroupMembership](expandgroupmembership.md) — Indicates whether the distribution group membership is expanded in the results returned in the response.
+- [ExpandGroupMembership](expandgroupmembership.md) - Indicates whether the distribution group membership is expanded in the results returned in the response.

 If the email alias set in the search filter is a distribution group and the distribution group membership is not expanded, the response will contain the mailbox information for the distribution group.
 If the email alias set in the search filter is a distribution group and the distribution group membership is expanded, the response will contain the mailbox information for each mailbox that is a member of the distribution group.
 If the search filter contains a single user's alias, the response will contain the mailbox information for the single user.
 The response will contain all searchable mailboxes if the [GetSearchableMailboxes](getsearchablemailboxes.md) element is empty.
 This is the same as having an empty [SearchFilter](searchfilter.md) element and the [ExpandGroupMembership](expandgroupmembership.md) element set to **false**.